VM Essentials

 To access virtual machine management section navigate to the tab in the section.

-- Select the virtual machine you want to view the management for.
+- Select the connected virtual machine you want to view the management for.

 - Scroll down underneath the statistics and view the following management tools in the VM panel.